rvennam/istio-roks-101/workshop/exercise-1/README.md

 * Create your own: [http://cloud.ibm.com/registration](http://cloud.ibm.com/registration)

-## Access the Cluster using the Console
+## Access the Lab Cluster using the Console

-1. Instructors will provide a URL to a web app.
-Enter your IBMid \(the email you used to sign up\) and the lab key \(also provided by the instructor\).
+1. Visit https://grant-cluster-5079.mybluemix.net Enter your IBMid \(the email you used to sign up\) and the lab key \(also provided by the instructor\).

     ![Get clusters app](../assets/get-clusters.png)